Tend Tend transitive verb [

 Syn. -- Delicate; effeminate; soft; sensitive; compassionate; kind; humane; merciful; pitiful.

-Regard; care; kind concern. [ Obsolete]
+Tender noun [ Confer French tendre .]
+Regard; care; kind concern. [ Obsolete] Shak.

-Tender Ten"der transitive verb To have a care of; to be tender toward; hence, to regard; to esteem; to value. [ Obsolete]
+Tender transitive verb To have a care of; to be tender toward; hence, to regard; to esteem; to value. [ Obsolete]

 For first, next after life, he tendered her good.